timescale/docs/timescaledb/tutorials/analyze-nft-data/nft-schema-ingestion.md

 | to_account       | Account used to transfer to, FK: accounts(id) |
 | winner_account   | Buyer's account, FK: accounts(id) |

-The `nft_sales` table contains information about successful sale transactions in time-series form.
-One row represents one successful sale event on the OpenSea platform.
-The `id` field is a unique field provided by the OpenSea API.
-The `total_price` field is the price paid for the NFTs in ETH (or other cryptocurrency payment symbol available on OpenSea).
-The `quantity` field indicates how many NFTs were sold in the transaction (can be more than 1).
-The `auction_type` field is NULL by default, unless the transaction happened as part of an auction.
-The `asset_id` and `collection_id` fields can be used to JOIN the supporting relational tables.
+* `id` field is a unique field provided by the OpenSea API.
+* `total_price` field is the price paid for the NFTs in ETH (or other cryptocurrency payment symbol available on OpenSea).
+* `quantity` field indicates how many NFTs were sold in the transaction (can be more than 1).
+* `auction_type` field is NULL by default, unless the transaction happened as part of an auction.
+* `asset_id` and `collection_id` fields can be used to JOIN the supporting relational tables.

 ### The assets table
+The `assets` table contains information about the assets (NFTs) that are in the transactions.
+One row represents a unique NFT asset on the OpenSea platform.

 | Data field       | Description                            |
 |------------------|----------------------------------------|